 In addition to seven airbags, the CLA features a radar-based Collision Prevention Assist system that can warn the driver of potential accidents and, when necessary, automatically apply the brakes to prevent or mitigate the severity of a crash.
 The car also comes with Attention Assist, which provides audible and visual warnings if it senses that the driver is drowsy.

-The CLA's arch rival in terms of size, image and price is the Audi A3 sedan, but the Acura ILX embodies a similar concept in a more downmarket package.
 Although Mercedes has gone to great lengths to avoid overlapping in its lineup, CLA buyers will undoubtedly take a gander at the more luxury-oriented C-Class.